 CAUTION: Snapshots are not a replacement for reliable, periodic data backup.
 If free pool space becomes critical, snapshots are automatically deleted.
-See VR Lifeguard ServiceIn addition, snapshots are a short-term convenience and reside on the same physical drives as the data.
+Seethe "VR Lifeguard Service" section.
+In addition, snapshots are a short-term convenience and reside on the same physical drives as the data.
 If something happens to the data drives, the snapshots are also affected.
-Read Appendix A, "Backup Utility Management," for suggestions on how to back up the NAS device.
+Read Appendix A for suggestions on how to back up the NAS device.